The 3 Investment Criteria Venture Capitalists Use to Screen Deal Flow

 • Geographic focus

 LPs expect GPs to adhere to their stated investment strategies, as it helps ensure that their capital is invested in line with their risk tolerance and return expectations.
 A tight and coherent investment strategy also serves as a competitive advantage for GPs, as it demonstrates their expertise and competence in managing the funds entrusted to them.
+I covered this dynamic in depth in the article below.

 Most VCs probe for the fit of all startups they consider with their investment strategy as quickly as possible.
-A few minutes reading a pitch deck is enough to pass on opportunities.
+A few minutes of reading a pitch deck is enough to pass on opportunities.
 When they do take a call or a meeting, they politely suggest that the Founders “come back later” (a remark entrepreneurs, who often don’t understand the context, often complain about).
-Most startups ask Investors for too much too soon.
+Most startups ask Investors for too much money, too soon.
 Many VCs, even at the early stage, need more proof of traction before they can commit.

 A VC Firm’s Culture Shapes Their Investment Criteria